 Doc had spent the night with us, so we headed out early in my car to meet, Bee, the President of SC Aglow.
 As we were driving down the road to meet her at a gas station near the main highway, I heard the still small voice inside, “I want you to drive.”

 “But Lord, I don’t like to drive.
-I feel nervous driving now.”
+I am nervous about driving now.”
 At the same moment, Doc’s phone rang, and it was Bee on the other end.
 “I’m almost there.
 You both just hop in my car when you get there, and I’ll drive.”

 “I must have just been making that up,” I said in whisper to myself.
 “Either way, I should do what Bee wants, after all she is the leader here.”
 So, I dismissed the voice of the Lord, and pretended as if I’d never heard it.
 We were doing His work after all.

 It was still very dark.
 As I jumped into Bee’s car, her irritation was thick.
 Her dog sat in the other front seat, so Doc and I would have to sit in the back.
-She began to tell me that her dog would not stop barking that morning, and how she was so tired and mad.
-She was ranting so much that she never realized that Doc had not fully gotten into the car.
+In a tizzy, she began to tell me that her dog would not stop barking that morning, and how she tired she was from having to walk the dog in the dark.
+Consumed by her frustrating circumstances, she never realized that Doc had not fully gotten into the car.
 In her distracted state, she put the car into gear, and began to pull off with Doc having one foot still on the ground.

 “Stop!
 Stop!”
 I screamed as I saw the small body of Doc roll out the door onto to the pavement.
 Stunned, Bee slammed her foot on the brake.